JamesWalter/simple-go-service/README.md

 # Go Web App

-The go app itself is a simple web app that will return the hostname (container id), the time the web app was started, and the number of visits.
-All via HTTP
+The Go app itself is a simple web app that will return the hostname (container id), the time the web app was started, and the number of visits.

 For example
 ```